Set up Package Manager

 Uploading a valid license

 Alternatively, Posit Team supports a free 30-day trial of Package Manager that you can start by clicking the Get a free trial license button.
-A modal will appear asking you to agree to the Posit EULA.
+A modal will appear asking you to agree to the Posit End User License Agreement (EULA).
 You will need to contact sales (snowflakemarketplace@posit.co) to purchase a license before the 30-day trial expires to continue normal operation of Package Manager.

 Start Package Manager Trial